 Karl Renner was born on December 14th, 1870 in Vienna, Austria.
 He was a politician of the Socialist Party and was also known as Father of the Republic since he headed the first German Austrian government and the first Austrian Republic between 1918 and 1919.
 Renner was the first Chancellor of Austria after World War II starting from April to December of 1945.
 After the fall of Nazi Germany in 1945, Renner helped established the present Second Republic by becoming its first President.

 Julius Raab was born on November 29th, 1891 in Sankt Pölten in Lower Austria.
 He was a conservative politician who served as the 15th Austrian Chancellor from 1953 until 1961.
-Raab first studied civil engineering at the Vienna University of Technology before he was drafted into the military as a pioneer officer fighting on the Russian and Italian fronts in World War II.
+Raab first studied civil engineering at the Vienna University of Technology before being drafted into the military as a pioneer officer fighting on the Russian and Italian fronts in World War II.
 After the war he went back to the University and engaged in politics.
-During his time as Chancellor he negotiated and signed the Austrian State Treaty in 1955 procuring independence for allied-occupied Austria.
+During his time as Chancellor, he negotiated and signed the Austrian State Treaty in 1955 procuring independence for allied-occupied Austria.

 The Goverment of Austria

 Austria is a federal parliamentary republic with both a Chancellor and a President.
 The President is the head of state while the Chancellor is the head of government.
 The president is elected directly by an absolute majority through a popular vote in a second round if it becomes necessary for a six-year term and eligible for a second term.

 Who Was the First Chancellor of Austria?

 The first chancellor of Austria was Karl Renner, who was in office between April and December of 1945.